Internet Use Policy

 You must present your library card at the Checkout Counter to borrow materials.
 Books from the Children's Department may be checked out or returned at the adult circulation desk, and vice versa.

-- There is a seven item limit on videos per family per visit.
+There is a ten item limit on videos per family per visit.

 How do I renew my materials?

 Our members are welcome to extend the due dates of items they have checked out.
 You may renew most items twice, so long as no one else has requested the item.
 Please have your library card at hand when attempting to renew.